 An ignition coil is a part of the vehicle's ignition system.
-An ignition coil provides a high voltage in order to create a spark at the spark plug.
+It converts the 12V battery power into high voltage in order to create a spark at the spark plug.
 The spark ignites the air/fuel mixture in the engine cylinders.

 Ignition coil problems

 Ignition coils are common to fail in many cars.
-Symptoms of a bad ignition coil include engine shaking, sputtering and lack of power (misfiring).
-The Check Engine light may flash repeatedly or stay on solid on the dash.
-In cars with a single ignition coil, a bad coil will cause the engine not to start.
+Symptoms of a failed ignition coil include engine shaking and lack of power (misfiring).
+The Check Engine light may flash on and off or stay on solid.
+In cars with a single ignition coil or coil pack, a bad coil (or coil pack) can cause the engine not to start.

 Ignition coil replacement